YourMobileGeek/100DaysOfCode2019/README.md

 * Day 79
   > Tried out new patterns.
 Failed miserably.
 Just one more day and i'll be done with this.

+* Day 80
+  > Done wih the chaos game.
+Implemented the patterns i was talking about previously.
+Had to change the conditions rather than using them *as-is* from wikipedia.
+Next i'm thinking web components for a while.